-Terms are the most important data type for languages and systems based on first-order logic, such as (constraint) logic programming or resolution-based automated theorem provers.
+Terms are the most important data type for languages and systems based on first-order logic, such as (constraint) logic programming languages or resolutionbased automated theorem provers.
 Terms are inductively defined as variables, atoms, numbers, and compound terms (or structures) comprised by a functor and a sequence of terms.3 Two main representations for Prolog terms have been proposed.
-Early Prolog systems, such as the Marseille and DEC-10 implementations, used structure sharing [2], while the WAM [13,1] -and consequently most modern Prolog implementations- uses structure copying.
+Early Prolog systems, such as the Marseille and DEC-10 implementations, used structure sharing [2], while the WAM [15,1] -and consequently most modern Prolog implementations- use structure copying.
 In structure sharing, terms are represented as a pair of pointers, one for the structure skeleton, which is shared among several instances, and another for the binding environment, which determines a particular instantiation.
 In contrast, structure copying makes a copy of the structure for each newly created term.
 The encoding of terms in memory resembles tree-like data structures.

-In order to speed up resolution, sophisticated term indexing has been implemented both in Prolog [1,8] and automated theorem provers [7].
+In order to speed up resolution, sophisticated term indexing has been implemented both in Prolog [1,7] and automated theorem provers [6].
 By using specialized data structures (such as, e.g., tries), indexing achieves sub-linear complexity in clause selection.
-Similar techniques are used to efficiently store predicate solutions in tabling [11].
-This efficient machinery for indexing is often attractive for storing and manipulating program data, such as dynamic predicates.
-Indexed dynamic predicates offer the benefits of efficient key-value data structures while hiding the implementation details from the user program.
+Similar techniques are used to efficiently store predicate solutions in tabling [13].
+This efficient indexing is typically also supported in dynamic predicates, i.e., for predicates whose facts or clauses can be changed dynamically during program execution.
+This results in a mechanism that is often very attractive for storing and manipulating program data: indexed dynamic predicates offer the benefits of efficient key-value data structures while hiding the implementation details from the user program.

-$^{^\}star$ Research supported in part by projects EU FP7 318337 ENTRA, Spanish MINECO TIN2012-39391 StrongSoft and TIN2008-05624 DOVES, and Comunidad de Madrid TIC/1465 PROMETIDOS-CM.
+^{} Research supported in part by projects EU FP7 318337 ENTRA, Spanish MINECO TIN2012-39391 StrongSoft and TIN2008-05624 DOVES, and Comunidad de Madrid ICE-2731 NGREENS Software.
+We would also like to thank Rémy Haemmerlé and the anonymous reviewers for providing valuable comments and suggestions.